Michaeljaurigue/se_project_aroundtheus/README.md

 Welcome to the Around The U.S Project!
-This project is the culmination of all the incredible skills and knowledge that I gained during my time at Practicum.com.
+This project is the culmination of all the incredible skills and knowledge that I gained during my time learning HTML, CSS, JAVASCRIPT, OBJECT ORIENTED PROGRAMMING, RESPONSIVE DESIGN, AND ASYNCHRONOUS API'S at Practicum.com.

 Please check out the live project here: https://michaeljaurigue.github.io/se_project_aroundtheus/